huggingface/diffusers/docs/source/en/training/kandinsky.md

 ## Script parameters

 The training scripts provides many parameters to help you customize your training run.
 All of the parameters and their descriptions are found in the [`parse_args()`](https://github.com/huggingface/diffusers/blob/6e68c71503682c8693cb5b06a4da4911dfd655ee/examples/kandinsky2_2/text_to_image/train_text_to_image_prior.py#L190) function.
-The training scripst provides default values for each parameter such as the training batch size and learning rate, but you can also set your own values in the training command if you'd like.
+The training scripts provides default values for each parameter, such as the training batch size and learning rate, but you can also set your own values in the training command if you'd like.

-For example, to speedup training with mixed precision using the bf16 format, add the `--mixed_precision` flag to the training command:
+For example, to speedup training with mixed precision using the fp16 format, add the `--mixed_precision` parameter to the training command:

 ```bash
 accelerate launch train_text_to_image_prior.py \
   --mixed_precision="fp16"
 ```

-Most of the parameters are identical to the parameters in the [Text-to-image](text2image#script-parameters) guide, so let's skip straight to a walkthrough of the training script!
+Most of the parameters are identical to the parameters in the [Text-to-image](text2image#script-parameters) training guide, so let's get straight to a walkthrough of the Kandinsky training scripts!

 ### Min-SNR weighting

 The [Min-SNR](https://huggingface.co/papers/2303.09556) weighting strategy can help with training by rebalancing the loss to achieve faster convergence.
-The training script predicts either `epsilon` (noise) or `v_prediction`, but Min-SNR is compatible with both prediction types.
+The training script supports predicting `epsilon` (noise) or `v_prediction`, but Min-SNR is compatible with both prediction types.
 This weighting strategy is only supported by PyTorch and is unavailable in the Flax training script.

 Add the `--snr_gamma` parameter and set it to the recommended value of 5.0: